 Hollins is a residential college with about fifty commuters.
-Students are housed in five dorms, three houses, and an apartment complex.
-As a first year student, your room and roommate will be assigned and you will know your roommate's name after you arrive on campus September 7th.
+Students are housed in four dorms, three houses, and an apartment complex.
+As a first year student, your room and roommate will be assigned and you will know your roommate's name after you arrive on campus September 12th.

-As a member of the class of '83, you will be housed in either Randolph or Tinker Dorm.
-Most freshmen will be assigned a roommate; some, a private room.
+As a member of the class of '84, you will be housed in either Randolph or Tinker Dorm.
+Most freshmen will be assigned a double room with a roommate; some will have a private room.

-As an upperclass student transferring to Hollins, you will be assigned a roommate in either East, West, Main, Sandusky, Carvin, Tinker, or Randolph.
-If you request a private room, however, you will be assigned one in Tinker Dorm where many upperclass students reside in singles.
+As an upperclass student transferring to Hollins, you will be assigned a roommate in either East, West, Sandusky House, Tinker, or Randolph.
+If you request a private room, you will be assigned one in Tinker Dorm.

 Each student room is furnished with a bed, mattress (36 x 72), mattress cover, pillow, dresser, mirror, desk with chair, and lock box or drawer.
 Some rooms have draperies provided; others have venetian blinds.
-All dormitories have full length mirrors, cleaning equipment, kitchenettes, lounges, T.V. rooms, and study areas.
+All dormitories have full length mirrors, cleaning equipment, kitchenettes, lounges, T. V. rooms, and study areas.

 All room care, including bed making, sweeping, dusting, and general housekeeping is your responsibility.
-Brooms, dust mops, dust pans. and vacuum cleaners are available.
-Once a week you may get fresh bed linen from the college laundromat if you opt for the linen service, otherwise bring your own sheets and pillowcases and lots of quarters and dimes for the washers and dryers.
-You are expected to furnish your own blankets, towels, and wash cloths; please mark them with your name.
+Brooms, dust mops, dust pans, and vacuum cleaners are available.
+You are expected to furnish your own linens, blankets, towels, and wash cloths; please mark them with your name.